-Cell Phones
+Cell Phones and Smartwatches

-Cell phones are not to be carried during the school day.
-If a student chooses to bring their cell phone to school they do so at their own risk.
-The cell phone should be turned off and stored in their locker.
-If a student is carrying or using their cell phone during the school day, it will be confiscated and parents may be contacted to retrieve it.
+Cell phones and smartwatches are not to be carried during the school day.
+If a student chooses to bring their cell phone or smartwatch to school they do so at their own risk.
+The cell phone or smartwatch should be turned off and stored in their locker.
+If a student is carrying or using their cell phone/smartwatch during the school day, it will be confiscated and parents may be contacted to retrieve it.
 Phones are available in classrooms and at the office with permission.